-NDA Exam pattern is set by the UPSC.
+NDA Exam Pattern is set by the UPSC.
 There is a written exam that the candidates need to pass.
 Then the qualified candidates have to pass the SSB interview.
-Only then, the candidates are able to enrol themselves into the National Defence Academy.
+Candidates who qualify both the written test and the interview will be eligible to enrol themselves into the National Defence Academy.
 The written exam has two papers carrying a total mark of 900.
 In this article, we will discuss the NDA exam pattern in detail, the duration of the exam, question topics, etc. At the end of the article, we shall reveal some tips that will help you crack the exam.
 So, read on to know more about the NDA exam pattern.

 So as indicated by the chart, the total duration of the written exam is 5 hours - two and a half hours for Maths and the same for GAT.
 The written exam is conducted in a single day.
 The questions will be in Hindi and English.
 More details of the NDA exam pattern are discussed below.